Step 2: Advanced Gemology

 The most common form of enhancement is heating.
 For example, jewelers should inform their customers that rubies and sapphires are “probably heat treated,” since heating is so common for corundum gems.

 Another often heat-treated gem is aquamarine.
 Most of this material has a natural green tint.
 If heated properly after mining, these gems may turn pure blue.
-However, sometimes aquamarines do come out of the ground a pure blue.
+However, sometimes aquamarine crystals do come out of the ground a pure blue.
 Natural heating underground and artificial heating after mining can produce identical results.
 For this reason, jewelers should describe any pure blue aquamarine as “probably heat treated.”

 Some gems, notably emeralds, have internal fractures.
 Light reflection off their surfaces seriously affects the clarity and brilliance of these stones.
 Simply filling these fractures with a substance with similar optical properties makes these tiny cavities transparent.
 The difference in the appearance of the finished gem can often be startling!
+Many different kinds of oils or fillers can be used on emeralds, and many people in the gem trade have long debated their relative merits.

 Jewelers should tell buyers that oiled gems need special care.
 For example, frequently washing dishes while wearing such a stone can make it less brilliant.
 Vigorous cleaning methods, like using heat or an ultrasonic system, can be disastrous.